geo-ant/roxygen/Readme.md

 /// * `image_data`: the image data in row-major format
 /// * `nrows`: the number of rows in the image
 /// * `ncols`: the number of columns in the image
-/// * `sums`:  an out buffer into which the
+/// * `sums`: an out buffer into which the resulting
-///    results of the sum of the rows are
-///    placed.
-Must have space for `nrows`
+///    sums are placed.
+Must have space
-///    elements
+///    for `nrows * ncols` elements
 fn sum_image_rows(
   image_data: &[f32],
   nrows: u32,